 The city has the third lowest state tax burden of any city on this list, but there’s even more on the tax front.
 Though real estate taxes are fairly high, the state has neither an income tax nor a sales tax.
 And the city’s low unemployment rate virtually assures that there will be a job available if ever you decide you need to come out of retirement for a spell.

 Amenities abound in the area.
 The city has a charming downtown area that’s undergoing redevelopment.
 There’s skiing in the nearby White Mountains, Atlantic beaches are about 30 minutes away, and Lake Winnipesaukee and Squam Lake (where the movie On Golden Pond was filmed) are some of the most beautiful lakes in America.
 Boston – with all of its cultural amenities – is just an hour away by car.

 Cold weather is certainly a negative, but not everyone despises the cold.
 And while both the overall cost of living and median house prices are higher than national averages, they’re generally a bargain by Northeastern standards.

 The numbers on Manchester:

 - Cost of living 116.1

 9. Salt Lake City, Utah

-At 4.3%, the area’s unemployment rate is more than one third below the national average.
-In addition, employment is broad-based, including government, education, healthcare, transportation (the city’s airport is one of the busiest of the nation), as well as business and professional services.
+At 4.3%, the area’s unemployment rate is more than one-third below the national average.
+In addition, employment is broad-based, including government, education, healthcare, transportation (the city’s airport is one of the busiest in the nation), as well as business and professional services.